jfiander/usps-flags/README.md

 f.png # Generate PNG file
 ```

+- Calling any DSL method without argument, or with `nil` as argument will return the current value.
 - You can explicitly set `svg_file` to `""` to suppress printing the SVG content when only generating a PNG.
 - Calling `.png` requires `png_file` to be set.